Attestation Crafting

 Introduction

-In the previous section, we created a workflow definition, a contract and a robot account in the control plane.
+In the previous section, we created a workflow definition, a contract and an API Token in the control plane.
 Next, we'll perform an attestation crafting example using Chainloop.

 A brief description of the different stages